They’re Not Your Dolls

 This is not really very professional and also quite rude, and at the same time strange, because how would he know if there are no other songs with feelings and meaning in the competition if he doesn‘t listen to them?
 But first of all he gives a classical example of possessive prerogative of interpretation (I hope that‘s the English term for it).
 Who is to say that fireworks and feelings exclude one another?
 (Some years ago I had watched a theatre performance in Japan that included fireworks, which was very touching).
 Who defines which are the real feelings and that other feelings are less valuable? „Women can‘t do cop films“ is a typical prejudice of the film industry, and most women in film will probably to tell one or two stories of what they are being served in terms of „women just aren‘t so good at this“ and „this is something women simply do worse“.
 And especially television keeps defining what „women‘s films“ and „women‘s topics“ are.
 But maybe it‘s all just not true?
 Just like the same old „this is what the audience wants to see“ and „this is something the audience doesn‘t like“ is not?

-I just had a look at Sobral‘s portuguese ballad that his sister Luisa Sobral wrote.
+I just had a look at Sobral‘s portuguese ballad, written by his sister Luisa Sobral.
 It is the story of a broken / ended love and of a man who can‘t accept it.
 It‘s just another pop song, and love is always a big topic with ESC songs, and of course we shouldn‘t take the lyrics too literally.
 But doesn‘t it come across as a bit strange that a refusal is interpreted in such a way that the one leaving doesn‘t want to feel passion?
 Maybe there‘s just no passion left for him / the singer?
 Hm, not quite the potential for a hymn to the #nomeansno campaign…

 I beg you to return, to want me again, I know that one can’t love alone.
 Maybe slowly you might learn again.
 If your heart doesn’t wish to give in, Not to feel passion, not to suffer, Without making plans of what will come after, My heart can love for the both of us.